vinocastello/g31-leni-cheated-2016/content/post/data/index.md

 ### Are there any outliers in the time series data?

+Because we are handling a sensitive topic - misinformation, we cannot afford to have faulty interpretations of our data.
+Creating interpretations without pointing out the existence of outliers in our dataset can provide more harm than good in this age when troll farms intentionally spew out lies in order to shape the political climate.

 The sudden spike of the number of tweets during 2017 and 2018 is considered outliers in our time series data since it is not connected in our hypothesis.
 We do not know what caused this sudden spike.

 ### Are there any significant events or changes in the time series data (e.g. sudden drops or spikes)?

+Now that we have identified the outliers in our data, we can now carefully identify the topic's relevant events and cross-examine them with our data.

 From our observation, 2018 was the year when there were a lot of tweets accusing Leni of cheating in the 2016 General election.
 However, notice that there was a sudden drop on the number of tweets during the years 2019 until 2021.
 Then, there was a noticeable pattern during 2022 and the number of tweets suddenly spiked mid- and late 2022.

 ### Is there a relationship between the time series data and any external variables?

+Still in relation with identifying the events that reflects our time series data, we now try to figure out what were the material conditions that gave birth to the data that we currently have.
+With this, we can provide better insights that can be used by future researchers as well when expanding this study.

 Note that Leni Robredo filed her Certificate of Candidacy for Presidency last October 7, 2022.
 As can be seen from our plot, there was a sudden spike during late 2022.
 Hence, this event might have led to sudden changes in our time series data.